dober-man/GoodWAFSec/module4/module4.rst

 #.
 Exercise 1: Configuring ASM (Application Security Module)

 ..
-NOTE:: All work for this lab will be performed exclusively from the Windows jumphost.
+NOTE:: All work for this lab will be performed exclusively from the linux jumphost.
 No software installation or interaction with your local system is required.

 Expected time to complete: ****